Kernel (operating system)

 The kernel's interface is a low-level abstraction layer.
 When a process requests a service from the kernel, it must invoke a system call, usually through a wrapper function.

 There are different kernel architecture designs.
 Monolithic kernels run entirely in a single address space with the CPU executing in supervisor mode, mainly for speed.
 Microkernels run most but not all of their services in user space, like user processes do, mainly for resilience and modularity.
 MINIX 3 is a notable example of microkernel design.
-Instead, the Linux kernel is monolithic, although it is also modular, for it can insert and remove loadable kernel modules at runtime.
+Some kernels, such as the Linux kernel, are both monolithic and modular, since they can insert and remove loadable kernel modules at runtime.

 This central component of a computer system is responsible for executing programs.
 The kernel takes responsibility for deciding at any time which of the many running programs should be allocated to the processor or processors.

 Random-access memory

 Random-access memory (RAM) is used to store both program instructions and data.
-Typically, both need to be present in memory in order for a program to execute.
-Often multiple programs will want access to memory, frequently demanding more memory than the computer has available.
-The kernel is responsible for deciding which memory each process can use, and determining what to do when not enough memory is available.
+Typically, both need to be present in memory for a program to execute.
+Often, multiple programs will want memory access, frequently demanding more memory than the computer has available.
+The kernel is responsible for deciding which memory each process can use, and determining what to do when insufficient memory is available.

 Input/output devices

-I/O devices include such peripherals as keyboards, mice, disk drives, printers, USB devices, network adapters, and display devices.
-The kernel allocates requests from applications to perform I/O to an appropriate device and provides convenient methods for using the device (typically abstracted to the point where the application does not need to know implementation details of the device).
+I/O devices include, but are not limited to, peripherals such as keyboards, mice, disk drives, printers, USB devices, network adapters, and display devices.
+The kernel provides convenient methods for applications to use these devices which are typically abstracted by the kernel so that applications do not need to know their implementation details.